Sumitrathore10/Uber/server/readme.md

 ## 🤝 Contribution

 Contributions are welcome!
-Please open issues or submit pull requests for
+Please open issues or submit pull requests for improvements